 The maximum benefit that the PBGC guarantees is set by law.
-Only benefits that you have earned a right to receive and that cannot be forfeited (called vested benefits) are guaranteed.
-There are separate insurance programs with different benefit guarantees and other provisions for single-employer plans and multiemployer plans.
+Only benefits that you have earned a right to receive and that cannot be forfeited (called "vested benefits") are guaranteed.
+The PBGC has separate insurance programs with different benefit guarantees and other provisions for single-employer plans and multiemployer plans.
 Your Plan is covered by PBGC's multiemployer program.
-Specifically, the PBGC guarantees a monthly benefit payment equal to 100 percent of the first \$11 of the Plan's monthly benefit accrual rate, plus 75 percent of the next \$33 of the accrual rate, times each year of credited service.
+Under the PBGC's multiemployer program, the PBGC guarantees a monthly benefit payment equal to 100 percent of the first \$11 of the Plan's monthly benefit accrual rate, plus 75 percent of the next \$33 of the accrual rate, times each year of credited service.
 The PBGC's maximum guarantee, therefore, is \$35.75 per month times a participant's years of credited service.